BOGO Bowl Customer & Partner Stories

 Thanks to ePITome Dog Rescue for taking these dogs in to their foster care and to donations by loving and caring citizens, Sissy and Riley are slowly beginning to feel better and look better.

-RIley (in the header image) has flea allergies (SLOWLY CLEARING UP), broken teeth (HAD 11 TEETH PULLED), and a condition that is likely muscle neuropathy- which makes his back legs not work as well, he walks, but falls sometime (GETTING BETTER AND IS WALKING MUCH MORE STEADILY).
+Riley (in the header image) has flea allergies (SLOWLY CLEARING UP), broken teeth (HAD 11 TEETH PULLED), and a condition that is likely muscle neuropathy- which makes his back legs not work as well.
+He walks, but falls sometimes (GETTING BETTER AND IS WALKING MUCH MORE STEADILY).

 Despite Riley’s walking issues he loves to be on the move and follows his foster parents all around the house.
 He isn’t in any pain either.
 He gets along great with other dogs, loves people and loves car rides.